 During the incubation stage, ideas that have the potential to solve a problem tend to flourish.
 This stage is characterized by the unconscious thought process of refining an idea.
 Apparently, there are many activities at work during this stage, but the overall goal is to find a solution.

 Incubation leads to clarity of ideas.
 This is the “solution finding” stage.
 Now the creativity process leads to the knowledge of some practical ideas that can be put to work.
 It is like a “light bulb” moment, hence it’s called illumination.

 This stage determines whether the “found” solution even has the potential to work or not.
-The idea can either be accepted as such, modified with minor or major changes, or rejected altogether, requiring that the whole process be done again.
+An idea can either be accepted as such, modified with minor or major changes, or rejected altogether, requiring that the whole process be done again.

 7. Critical thinking

-The major success of an entrepreneurial endeavour lies in critically examining the viability of an idea.
+The major success of an entrepreneurial endeavour lies in critically assessing the viability of an idea.
 Critical thinking enables an entrepreneur to self-judge in order to evaluate the idea.
 It is defined as a self-directed, self-disciplined, self-monitored and self-corrective process of evaluating an idea.